runekrauss/freddy/README.md

 }
 ```

-The multiplier can now be formally **verified** by interpreting the network outputs as a word and applying the
+The multiplier can now be formally **verified** by interpreting the network outputs as a word:
-word-level encoding to the primary inputs:

 ```cpp
 /* includes */